ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

       run: mypy retinaface
 ```

-that tell Github what to check.
+that tell GitHub what to check.

-When you have this file in the repo, Github will run listed checks on every pull request.

-I also recommend you to give up the practice of pushing the code directly to the master branch.
+I also recommend to give up the practice of pushing the code directly to the master branch.

-Create a new branch, modify your code there, commit, push to Github and create pull request.
+Create a new branch, modify the code, commit, push to Github, create a pull request, and merge to master.

-It is a standard in industry, but it is extremely uncommon in the academy and among Kagglers.
+It is a standard in the industry, but it is exceptionally uncommon in the academy and among Kagglers.

-If you are not familiar with these tools, it can take more than 20 minutes to add them and fix all errors and warnings that they will find.
+If you are not familiar with these tools, it may take more than 20 minutes to add them and fix errors and warnings.

 Remember this time.
-In the next project, add these checks in the first commit.
-After this, you will only need to fix only a few lines of code every time: tiny overhead, excellent habit.
+In the next project, add these checks in the first commit, when no code is written.
+From that moment, every small commit will be checked, and you will need to fix at most a couple lines of code every time: tiny overhead, excellent habit.

-In addition I would recommend to read a book [Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones](https://amzn.to/32fIaiO).
-It talks about small changes in your behaviour and your processes to improve your productivity and the quality of your life.
+I would also recommend reading a book [Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones](https://amzn.to/32fIaiO).
+It talks about small changes in your behavior that improve productivity and the quality of your life.

-## III: +20 min: Create a good readme.
+## III: +20 min: Create good readme.

 Good readme serves two purposes:
-* For yourself: you think that you will never use this code, but "never say never."
+* For yourself: you assume that you will never use this code, but "never say never."
 You will, and you will not remember what was happening here.
-And readme will help you.
+Readme will help you.
 * For others: Readme is a selling point.
-If a person cannot tell the purpose of the repo and what problems it addresses, people will not use it.
+If people are not able to tell the purpose of the repo and what problems it addresses, they will not use it.
 All the work that you did will not have a positive impact on others.

 For machine learning repositories, the bare minimum is:
-* An image that tells the visitor what the task was and how did you solve it.
+* An image that tells what the task was and how did you solve it.
 No words should be required.
-Most likely, you have 100500 pictures after working on your problem for weeks.
-They are just not a part of the readme.
+Most likely, after working on a problem for weeks, you have 100500 pictures.
+They are just not a part of the Readme.
 Fix it.
 * Where to put the data.
 * How to start training
 * How to perform inference.

-If you need to write 100500 words to describe how to run training or inference it, it is a flag.
+If you need to write 100500 words to describe how to run training or inference it, it is a red flag.
 You need to refactor your code and make it more user friendly.
 People often ask - how can I become a better programmer?
-This is the exercise that helps with this.
+This is the exercise that helps.
 You will need to rewrite your code.
-Famous: "Customers first."
+Try to look at your Readme from the eyes of someone else.

+It is also a great exercise that will help develop a habit of looking at the product from the user's point of view.

+> **Famous: "Customers come first."**

-Example: For retinaface, I wrote a [wrapper over a model](https://github.com/ternaus/retinaface/blob/master/retinaface/predict_single.py) that hides details of the postprocessing from the user.
+Example: For retinaface, I wrote a [wrapper over a model](https://github.com/ternaus/retinaface/blob/master/retinaface/predict_single.py) that hides details of the postprocessing.

+Postprocessing is straightforward hard, but it does not add value to people that do not care about it => users should be able to hide it.

-Note: Readme created at this stage will be reused later when we will build a library.
+Readme created at this stage will be reused later when we will build a library.
+{: .notice--info}

 ## IV: +20 min.
 Make it easy to use your trained model.

-I would guess, you write
+I guess you write

 ```python
 model = MyFancyModel()